Privacy Notice: ASCEND

 This Privacy Notice is being provided in compliance with the UK General Data Protection Regulation (UK GDPR).
 Before you joined the ASCEND trial, you were sent an ASCEND Participant Information Leaflet providing you with details about the study.
 In that leaflet, we informed you that “The coordinating centre would seek information from participants’ own doctors and from NHS and other central registries about any serious illnesses (such as heart attacks, strokes, cancers etc.) that occur.
 All such information would be used, in confidence, only for medical research purposes and for routine regulatory and audit purposes.”
 This Privacy Notice gives you information about how data collected about you as part of the study is handled and processed.
+If you would like to receive this information as a pdf file please email ascend@ndph.ox.ac.uk

 The Data Controller and the Sponsoring organisation for ASCEND is the University of Oxford.
 This means that we, as the University of Oxford researchers, are responsible for looking after your information and using it properly in accordance with the UK General Data Protection Regulation (UK GDPR).